chenson2018/rust-apl/README.md

 # rust-apl

 > **Note**
-> This is a work in progress!
+> This is a work in progress.
+Almost nothing is done and what is is probably wrong in some way!

 This repo constructs an interpreter for the APL programming language, written in Rust.